 Critics of the Democratic governor said his order does not go far enough to address agriculture — the biggest water user in California.

 “In the midst of a severe drought, the governor continues to allow corporate farms and oil interests to deplete and pollute our precious groundwater resources that are crucial for saving water,” Adam Scow, California director of the group Food & Water Watch, said in a written statement.

 The order contains no water reduction target for farmers, who have let thousands of acres go fallow as the state and federal government slashed water deliveries from reservoirs.
 Instead, it requires many agricultural water suppliers to submit detailed drought management plans that include how much water they have and what they’re doing to scale back.

-Associated Press writer Juliet Williams in Sacramento, California also contributed to this report.
+Associated Press writers Juliet Williams in Sacramento, California, and Gillian Flaccus in Tustin, California, contributed to this report.